IAMAl/ChiselLivesMatter/How2Start_Chisel3/README.md

   https://www.chisel-lang.org/api/latest/index.html#chisel3.util.package

 - **Displaying Hexadecimal Number on iotersters**
-  You can display hexadecimal number instead of decimal number with following option (**only** for iotesters);
+  You can display hexadecimal numbers instead of decimal numbers with following option (**only** for iotesters);
 ```
   --display-base 16
 ```

 - **Use of Chisel Operators**
-  Chisel's operators are listed in here;
+  Chisel's operators are listed here;
   https://www.chisel-lang.org/chisel3/operators.html
-  **Note** that chisel's data type and scala's data type is **different**.
+  **Note** that chisel's data type and scala's data type are **different**.
   If you use Scala's variable as chisel's one, you need to *cast* explicitly.

 - **Separate HDL file generation**
-  Chisel generates a single HDL file including all generated RTL module.
+  Chisel generates a single HDL file including all generated RTL modules.
-  You may want to generate every classes (modules in HDL) as separated files.
+  You may want to generate every class (modules in HDL) as separated files.
   Then you can do with following *SBT* option;

 ```